zhen wonders how their day is going

 This is all happening while the genocide on Palestinian people are still underway, and the land and their culture devastated.
 Please continue your efforts in any means of sharing online, donating, speaking out, sharing it with people in your life, boycotting, marching etc.

 We are way past the moment of educating ourselves, but if there’s a chance you’re unclear, spaces you inhabit will have resources on it.
 Because I watch many video essays on the game industry, here’s a video by PeopleMakeGames: The Games Industry Must Not Stay Silent on Palestine.
-Because I love Hatsune Miku, here’s a Xwitter thread by hourly hatsune miku on Palestinian resources.
 Also to read > decolonisepalestine.com.
 Whether you do the above or not is not an inherent indicator of morality, but it helps others, and that should be a weighty enough reason.